|WALTHERIA TINCTURE & TEA|

 from AMAZON HERBS®

-Waltheria Americana (Sleepy morning) is a tropical shrub; the whole plant (roots, leaves, buds and flowers) is used against chronic asthma.
+Waltheria Americana (Sleepy morning) is a small tropical shrub; the whole plant (roots, leaves, buds and flowers) is used against chronic asthma.

 This plant has anti inflammatory and antifungal properties.